earloc/TypealizR/README.md

 ## customize string formatting

-Starting with `v0.6.x`, TypealizR supports customizing the internal usage of `string.Format()`, which should enable developers to implement [#16] with the technology / library / approach at their choice - Leaving TypelaziR un-opinionated about the actual approach to achieve this.
+Starting with `v0.6.x`, TypealizR supports customizing the internal usage of `string.Format()`, which should enable developers to implement [#16] with the technology / library / approach of their choice - Leaving TypelaziR un-opinionated about the actual approach to achieve this.

 To customize the formatting, just drop a custom implementation of `TypealizR_StringFormatter` anywhere in the project.
 The types `namespace` MUST match the project´s root-namespace.